HR Leading with Persuasion

-'Arggh!'
-This is no doubt a common sound you might hear emanating from behind the closed doors of HR Directors and Managers during these turbulent times.
-You might wonder whether you are playing the role of Atlas with all those newly conceived corporate responsibilities being thrust upon your weary shoulders, or maybe you feel more like a circus juggler wondering what task is going to be thrown at you next.
+You might wonder whether you are playing the role of Atlas with all those corporate responsibilities that have been thrust upon your weary shoulders, or maybe you feel more like a circus juggler wondering what task is going to be thrown at you next.

-Once we've have been given a directive to offer creative solutions or conceive plans to address any HR issue or problem, we have to present an effective proposal and convincingly persuade the right people to adopt and implement our hard conceived plans to make them work.
-We can't just tell a CEO, Board of Directors, Executive Management, key personnel, or the rank and file about our great plan.
-HR Directors and Managers have to know how to sell them; to convince them; we have to be able to persuade them WHY this is a great plan or policy.
+Once HR have been given a directive to offer creative solutions or conceive plans to address any HR issue or problem, we have to present an effective proposal and convincingly persuade the right people to adopt and implement our hard conceived plans to make them work.
+All too often HR starts from a deficit of little to no control of the budget and without direct responsibility over other departments who are needed to bring strategic initiatives to life, HR Managers and HR Directors need to sell ideas and initiatives to the CEO, Board of Directors, Executive Management and key colleagues.

-How you frame an idea or proposal is essential to getting a good start.
-If you're not convinced, try this test to get the idea and appreciate the importance of how influential proper framing can be as a persuasion tool.
+How HR professionals frame an idea or proposal is essential to making a solid persuasive start to negotiations.
+Try this test to get the idea and appreciate the importance of how influential proper framing can be as a powerful negotiation persuasion tool.
 Here, you are given two sets of circumstances offering two choices.
 Choose one from each set;

 Set 1